For the last four years, my rear view on the way home has been something like this…not always wet, sometimes icy or, in the first year, snowing…

 National Park Village has a crisis, a housing crisis.
 A large number of businesses mean staff numbers out of proportion to the village’s size and permanent population.
 Its alpine environment means that winter commuting from other centres like Turangi, Taumarunui, Raetihi or Ohakune (each 40-50km away) can be problematic assuming that staff have vehicles in the first place.

 Staff may or may not have their own vehicle and those that do not have no public transport service to rely on for daily travel to/from work or even for shopping/life support/sanity.
 It is understood – and has been for a long time – that staff working in National Park businesses need accommodation in the Village.

-The rise of Bookabach and AirBnB over the last decade mean that there are no incentives for local home owners to offer long term accommodation that can be used by staff.
+The rise of Bookabach, AirBnB et al over the last decade mean that there are no incentives for local home owners to offer long term accommodation that can be used by staff.
 The rewards and flexibility of short term rentals simply outweigh any perceived advantages of longer term relationships:

-Short term rental rates approximate weekly rates for lon term rental.
+Short term overnight rental rates approximate weekly rates for long term rental.

 High turnover and rewards mean less incentives to invest in healthy homes compliance for heating and insulation.

 Short term rentals offer less perceived risk of dodgy tenants.

 The Department of Conservation maintains its own staff accommodation estates in Whakapapa and National Park Village.
 Traditionally, surplus accommodation in these estates has been available to staff from other local businesses.
 However, the primary purpose of that accommodation is for DOC staff and as local Treaty resolutions firm up, there is a possibility that these estates will be part of the resolution package.